The Widow’s Mite

 Summary of Lesson Activities:

-Use thin sheets of copper and an embossing technique (repouss) to create artistic coins to remember the widow’s gift.
+Use thin sheets of copper and an embossing technique (repousse) to create artistic coins to remember and share with others as a reminder of the widow’s gift.

 Mark 12: 38-44